+- Literature reviews

-- Literature reviews. - Case studies or case series submitted under the heading of a data analysis project. - Development of patient education materials.
+- Case studies or case series submitted under the heading of a data analysis project (see Option 2: Case Report)

+- Development of patient education materials

 Appropriate institutional IRB approval is required for all research studies.

 Projects must be completed and disseminated at an appropriate level and degree that is congruent with the scope of the project at the time of application submission.
 For example: